-We don’t charge any fees for any type of transaction on your US account.
+We don’t charge many of the unnecessary fees that other banks charge.
 That includes no overdraft fees, no ATM fees, no ACH fees, and no foreign transaction fees 💸

 For certain transactions, a third party may charge a fee.
 For example, an ATM may charge a fee when you go to withdraw.
 We recommend keeping track of those to avoid large fees being charged.